mmistakes/minimal-mistakes/_posts/2016-12-07-debugging-carthage-dependencies.markdown

-[Carthage](https://github.com/Carthage/Carthage) is a great dependency management tool for both Swift and Objective-C. However, finding the right workflow to workflow to work with carthage can be a bit tricky.
+[Carthage](https://github.com/Carthage/Carthage) is a great dependency management tool for both Swift and Objective-C. However, finding the right workflow adopt when developing with carthage can be a bit tricky.

 This is especially true if you are building your own frameworks and would like to use carthage to manage them in your application project.